krakenjs/post-robot/README.md

 </script>
 ```

-Now `Parent xx.com` and `Popup yy.com` can communicate freely using post-robot in IE.
+Now `Parent xx.com` and `Popup yy.com` can communicate freely using post-robot. in IE.

-This can even be done in reverse -- for example, `Popup yy.com` can include `Bridge xx.com` if that suits your use cases better.